Dublin, Ohio, USA is a progressive, well-educated and innovative city surrounding the Scioto River in the northwest area of metropolitan Columbus.

 The City Manager is supported by a Management Team that consists of directors, managers and other professional administrators who are accountable for strategic, tactical and operational management of their initiatives and leadership of their employees.
 The Director of Public Service is a member of the Management Team.

 While international recognition and financial security are very important to the growth of our community, what sets us apart is the deep expertise and rich experience of our employees.
 The City of Dublin has 20 principal organizational units comprised of 368 full-time permanent positions and approximately 232 part-time and seasonal positions.
 Each day, this dedicated team of public servants is committed to delivering high quality services, fair and transparent governance and stewardship of public funds that maximizes accountability and efficiency in local government.

 Financial Close Up

-We are members of an organization that succeed because of teamwork, dedication and innovative spirit.
-Together we build a culture of trust, mutual respect, creativity, diversity and open communication.
-We hold ourselves mutually accountable to promote and sustain continuous learning and to develop the potential that exists in every member of our team.
-We are the City of Dublin.
+Leadership Philosophy – We are members of an organization that succeeds because of teamwork, dedication, diversity and the innovative spirit of all of our members.
+Together, we build a culture of trust, service, mutual respect, inclusion and open communication.
+We hold ourselves mutually accountable to promote and sustain continuous learning and to develop the learning potential that exists in every member of our team.